 - Zhihu Live (it allows brands to conduct online presentations on specific topics.
 Brands can have opportunities to provide in-depth knowledge and communicate with users in a more direct way)

 - In-Depth Articles (Brands can publish long-form content to gain credibility in their industry which is highly valued by people in that industry).

-Mother and baby market in China: a great opportunity for foreign brands
+Mother and baby care market in China: a great opportunity for foreign brands despite many challenges

 The presence on social media and e-commerce proves to be an effective entry for foreign brands that want to enter the Chinese market.